AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Portfolios*

-When a user is using [!DNL Workfront] in a language other than English and views the [!UICONTROL Portfolio] Optimizer, the score displays as 0.
+When a user is using [!DNL Workfront] in a language other than English and views the [!UICONTROL Portfolio Optimizer], the score displays as 0.
 This may occur even when the business case is not complete.

 **Some custom forms do not display when editing a template**

 *Templates*

-When a user attempts to edit the custom forms on a template by clicking [!UICONTROL Edit] in the template's header, the [!UICONTROL Edit] Template window only displays one of the custom forms attached to the template.
+When a user attempts to edit the custom forms on a template by clicking [!UICONTROL Edit] in the template's header, the [!UICONTROL Edit Template] window only displays one of the custom forms attached to the template.

 **Shared link to Workload Balancer displays assigned work incorrectly**

 *[!UICONTROL Workload Balancer]*

-When a user views the [!UICONTROL Workload Balancer] using a shared link, the [!DNL Workload] Balancer includes Assigned Work in the Unassigned Work section.
-Assigned Work does not have a separate section.
-When the user views the [!UICONTROL Workload Balancer] without using the shared link, Assigned Work displays as expected.
+When a user views the [!UICONTROL Workload Balancer] using a shared link, the [!DNL Workload Balancer] includes [!UICONTROL Assigned Work] in the [!UICONTROL Unassigned Work] section. [!UICONTROL Assigned Work] does not have a separate section.
+When the user views the [!UICONTROL Workload Balancer] without using the shared link, [!UICONTROL Assigned Work] displays as expected.

 +++

 +++**Maintenance Update on May 19, 2022**

-**Cannot create a proof from a PowerPoint**
+**Cannot create a proof from a [!DNL PowerPoint]**

-*[!DNL Workfront] Proof*
+*[!DNL Workfront Proof]*

-When a user attempts to create a proof from a PowerPoint that includes a chart, the proof creation fails.
+When a user attempts to create a proof from a [!DNL PowerPoint] that includes a chart, the proof creation fails.

-**Cannot create a proof from a Word document**
+**Cannot create a proof from a [!UICONTROL Word] document**

-*[!DNL Workfront] Proof*
+*[!DNL Workfront Proof]*

 When a user attempts to create a proof from a [!DNL Word] document that includes a chart, the proof creation fails.

 **Cannot add custom message when sharing a proof**

-*[!DNL Workfront] Proof*
+*[!DNL Workfront Proof]*

 When a user is viewing a proof, opens the [!UICONTROL Share proof] area, and selects the [!UICONTROL Add custom message] button, the user cannot type into the text box that opens.
 When the user attempts to type in this box, the box immediately disappears.

 **Cannot close proof**

-*[!DNL Workfront] Proof*
+*[!DNL Workfront Proof]*

 When a user is viewing a proof and attempts to close it, the X to close the proof is missing from the upper-right corner of the proof.